 Knowing what we are good at and not so good at provides a foundation for understanding how we can grow, develop and take on new challenges.
 Calibrating our own view with the perspectives of others can enable us to be more effective now and in the future.

-360-degree feedback is a highly effective comprehensive performance appraisal system and development tool that provides individuals with anonymous feedback from their manager, colleagues, subordinates and others who know them well, in order to understand their strengths and weaknesses better.
+360-degree feedback is a highly effective comprehensive performance appraisal system and performance management development tool that provides individuals with anonymous employee feedback from their manager, colleagues, subordinates and others who know them well, in order to understand their strengths and weaknesses better.

 Unfortunately, critical feedback can be hard to come by.
 Managers and executives everywhere are busy and tactically focused, which means that time and attention to giving careful and thorough performance review feedback on how we are doing is easily overlooked.

-Many organisations have come to recognise that 360-degree feedback is a powerful way to help people perform better and realise their full potential.
+Many organisations have come to recognise that 360 feedback survey is a powerful way to help people perform better and realise their full potential.
 Done well, it enables the participant to target personal development against business goals and personal career aspirations.

 There are some simple, yet effective steps to ensure the 360-degree feedback process is positive and constructive for participants and their raters.

-In addition, it is important that the 360-degree survey instrument you use contains items that are directly related to the skills that lead to success at work.
+In addition, it is important that the 360 degree survey instrument you use contains items and survey questions that are directly related to the skills that lead to success at work.
 For this reason, we recommend the following 360-degree feedback systems: